Rosserk Friary

-Rosserk Friary is a friary located in County Mayo, Ireland and a National Monument.
-Located along the river Moy, the friary was set up by the third order of Franciscans.
+Rosserk Friary is a friary in County Mayo, Ireland and a national monument.
+Located along the River Moy, the friary was set up by the third order of Franciscans.

 History

-Rosserk Friary is one of the largest and best preserved of the Franciscan Friaries in Ireland.
+Rosserk Friary is one of the largest and best preserved of the Franciscan friaries in Ireland.
 It was founded by the Joye family circa 1441 for the Friars of the Franciscan Third Order Regular.

 Rosserk Friary and Moyne Abbey are located close to each other, north of Ballina on the west side of Killala Bay.
 Both were allegedly burnt by Sir Richard Bingham, Elizabeth I of England's governor of Connacht, in 1590 in Reformationist zeal.